 MATERIALS:

 NOTE: If your site does not have enough materials for all participants to complete the activity simultaneously, divide participants into groups based on your materials.
 Allow enough time for each participant to complete the activity.
-If time is limited, choose one of the cuts for participants to practice.

 SETUP INSTRUCTIONS FOR FACILITATOR